Search Services

 They assist individuals and their families in coping with the experience of psychosis/bipolar disorder, promoting optimal recovery and preventing further episodes of illness.

-• Provide information for young people, families and friends about their condition, coping strategies and medication.
+• Provide information for patients, families and friends about their condition, coping strategies and medication.

-• Maximise the young person's control over their experiences and minimise disruption to the young person's life.
+• Maximise the person's control over their experiences and minimise disruption to the person's life.

 • Provide psychological interventions on an individual and group basis.